josephcc/SemanticReaderOpenPlatform/app/PaperPlain/tutorial.md

     # the easiest way of identifying section headers is to iterate over all rows in the document,
     # checking if each row contains a section header
     for r in doc.rows:
-        # rows contain a list of sections, the represent any section titles on that row
+        # rows contain a list of sections that represent any section titles on that row
         if len(r.sections) > 0:
             # if this is a new section, add the previous section along with the running text of that section
             if current_header != None: